CenterForTheBuiltEnvironment/HHW_brick/docs/APP_DEVELOPER_GUIDE.md

 ## 🎯 Introduction

-The HHWS Brick Application framework allows you to create custom analytics applications that analyze Brick models of hot water systems.
+The HHW Brick Application framework allows you to create custom analytics applications that analyze Brick models of hot water systems.
 This guide will teach you how to:

 - Create custom apps using the `BaseApp` class
 - Query Brick models using SPARQL